 My name is Cassie.
-I am many things: a writer, a social media guru, a photographer, a nature lover, and most importantly: a doer.
+I am a writer, a social media pro, a photographer, and an environmental steward.

-To learn more about me, follow me on Instagram @cassirelly or Twitter @SciencebyCass.
+To learn more about me, follow me on Instagram or @Eco_Cass.
 For all other inquiries email me at email@example.com.